 Standards organizations, like the International Standards Organization, publish guidelines for creating and implementing business continuity management.
 While these standards provide a fairly regimented and technical guide to how to create a business continuity plan, the key facets of good business continuity management remain the same:

 The foundation of all business continuity planning is threat identification and analysis.
-Your organization could be disrupted any number of ways, from data breaches to natural disasters.
+Your organization could be disrupted in a number of ways, from data breaches to natural disasters.
 Great business continuity management begins by brainstorming all the possible ways your business could be disrupted.

 Nothing is off the table in this phase of planning, and all threats should be included, no matter how unlikely they are.
 Of course, it’s impossible to guess all the potential threats your organization may face, but addressing business continuity planning from as many angles as possible means you’ll likely have a plan that can adapt to fit almost any challenge you’re thrown.
 Analyze each of these threats for their likelihood and severity.